Arts Initiatives Win Big in the 2006 Vote

 BLAIR: That cigarette tax is expected to generate some $20 million annually.
 It's just one of 11 ballot measures supporting the arts, all of which passed.
 Nina Ozlu, executive director of Americans for the Arts Action Fund, says they allow the public to show where they'd like to spend their money.

-Ms. NINA OZLU (Americans for the Arts Action Fund): What elected officials do once they get into office as legislators in determining how much of their treasury funds they want to use for funding the arts, they're making decisions to cut back, which is in opposition to what the general public wants.
+NINA OZLU: What elected officials do once they get into office as legislators in determining how much of their treasury funds they want to use for funding the arts, they're making decisions to cut back, which is in opposition to what the general public wants.
 And so that's why you're seeing a success in these ballot measures.
 Because when you bypass the legislators and take it directly to the public, they're saying, yes, this is what we want.